 - each of the LODs has Departmental Governance arrangements in place to support and provide assurance to their accounting officer/head of department

-- there are bilateral arrangements by which the Director of Public Prosecutions (DPP), the Director of the Serious Fraud Office (DSFO), the Treasury Solicitor and the Chief Inspector account to the Law Officers as the responsible ministers for the exercise of their functions and the running of their departments
+- there are bilateral arrangements by which the Director of Public Prosecutions (DPP), the Director of the Serious Fraud Office (DSFO), the Treasury Solicitor (who oversees the Government Legal Department) and the Chief Inspector account to the Law Officers as the responsible ministers for the exercise of their functions and the running of their departments

 - there are cross-LODs arrangements to manage and support spending review and finance submissions together with central government initiatives on transparency and spending controls